tiprankstipranks

 Litigation and regulatory actions could subject us to significant fines, penalties, judgments and/or requirements resulting in significantly increased expenses, damage to our reputation and/or a material adverse effect on our business and results of operations.

 At any given time, we are involved in a number of legal proceedings, including class action lawsuits, mass arbitrations and similar actions.
 Many of these actions include claims for substantial compensatory or punitive damages and require us to incur significant costs for legal representation, arbitration fees or other legal or related services.
-While we have historically relied on our arbitration clause in agreements with customers to limit our exposure to class action litigation, there can be no assurance that we will continue to be successful in enforcing our arbitration clause in the future, including as a result of possible regulation that would require that our consumer arbitration clause not apply to cases filed in court as class actions, and claims of the type we previously arbitrated could be subject to the complexities, risks and costs associated with class action cases.
+While we have historically relied on our arbitration clause in agreements with customers to limit our exposure to class action litigation, there can be no assurance that we will continue to be successful in enforcing our arbitration clause in the future, including as a result of legal challenges to, and new regulations affecting, our arbitration provisions, and claims of the type we previously arbitrated could be subject to the complexities, risks and costs associated with class action cases.
 The continued focus of merchants on issues relating to the acceptance of various forms of payment may lead to additional litigation and other legal actions.
 Given the inherent uncertainties involved in litigation, and the very large or indeterminate damages sought in some matters asserted against us, there is significant uncertainty as to the ultimate liability we may incur from litigation.
 We expect that financial institutions, such as us, will continue to face significant regulatory scrutiny, with regulators taking formal enforcement actions against financial institutions in addition to addressing supervisory concerns through non-public supervisory actions or findings, which could involve restrictions on our activities, among other limitations, that could adversely affect our business.
 In addition, a violation of law or regulation by another financial institution could give rise to an investigation by regulators and other governmental agencies of the same or similar practices by us.
 Further, a single event may give rise to numerous and overlapping investigations and proceedings.
 External publicity concerning investigations can increase the scope and scale of investigations and lead to further regulatory inquiries.
 We are also involved at any given time with governmental and regulatory inquiries, investigations and proceedings.
 Regulatory scrutiny has continued to increase in a number of areas, and regulatory action could subject us to significant fines, penalties or other requirements resulting in Card Member reimbursements, increased expenses, limitations or conditions on our business activities, and damage to our reputation and our brand, all of which could materially adversely affect our business and results of operations.
-For example, as previously disclosed and described in more detail in Note 12 to the "Consolidated Financial Statements," we are cooperating with governmental investigations related to certain of our historical sales practices and have already paid a civil money penalty pursuant to a settlement with the OCC with respect to its investigation.
-Other investigations of our historical sales practices are ongoing.
+For example, as previously disclosed, we entered into agreements to resolve governmental investigations related to historical sales practices for certain U.S. small business customers, which are described in more detail in Note 12 to the "Consolidated Financial Statements."
+In addition, we are cooperating with ongoing regulatory inquiries concerning our rewards and benefits programs, as described in "Supervision and Regulation" under "Business."

 Litigation & Legal Liabilities - Risk 2